Kacper Michalski

-Kacper Michalski (born 3 January 2000) is a Polish professional footballer who plays as a right-back for Ruch Chorzów.
+Kacper Michalski (born 3 January 2000) is a Polish professional footballer who plays as a right-back for I liga club Polonia Bytom.

 Career

 GKS Katowice

 On 16 July 2019, Michalski was sold to GKS Katowice in the Polish II liga.

 Return to Górnik Zabrze

 On 19 August 2020, Górnik Zabrze activated the buy-back option that was included in the transfer to GKS.
 Michalski signed a new two-year contract with Górnik.
 On 1 September 2021, he was loaned to II liga side Wigry Suwałki until the end of the year.

 Ruch Chorzów

 On 22 June 2022, Michalski joined Górnik's main local rivals, I liga side Ruch Chorzów, on a two-year deal.
+He was released by the club at the end of the 2023–24 season, which ended with Ruch's relegation back to the second division.

+Warta Poznań

+On 8 July 2024, Michalski joined another demoted club Warta Poznań on a one-year deal, with a one-year extension option.

+Polonia Bytom

+After Warta's relegation, Michalski signed a two-year deal with I liga side Polonia Bytom on 30 June 2025.